justinribeiro/zotero-google-scholar-citation-count/RoadMap.md

 # RoadMap

+## 2.0.1
+- use check for required field before all update opertions
+    - currently only when items are updated because they're added to zotero
+- update old citation counts to new format even if no new data is available
+    - currently only "No Citation Data" fields are reformated

 ## 2.1.0
 - improve captcha handling & introduce request batching
     - if you update 200 papers you prob get captchas starting at 100 or so